6 Best Beginner Left Handed Bass Guitars (For All Budgets!)

 • The style may not be for everyone.

-Overall, I would rate the trusty Ibanez GSR200BL as being one of the best beginner left handed bass guitars.
+Overall, I would rate the trusty Ibanez GSR200BL as being one of the best beginner left-handed bass guitars.
 They’re super versatile, look fantastic, are comfortable to hold, and you get a big brand name on your headstock for not a lot of money.

-4. Squier Classic Vibe 60s Precision Bass
+Squier Classic Vibe 70s Jazz Bass Left Handed

 This range forms Squier’s flagship offering, and as such, these are instruments that can easily go toe to toe with some of their more expensive Fender cousins.